Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Notes:

-Comments: The time required to meet all remedial needs is dependent on the volume and extent of contaminated sediment, and the need for secondary treatment.
-Completion time may be weeks to months when the dredge volume is small, or the goal is to remove discrete volumes of contamination.
-However, dredging projects may require multiple years to reach completion when addressing a large area or volume of contamination, if secondary treatment is necessary, and where the site characteristics (such as infrastructure) pose significant logistical challenges.
+The time required to meet all remedial needs depends on the volume and extent of contaminated sediments and the need for secondary treatment.
+Completion time may be weeks to months when dealing with small, discrete volumes of contaminated sediments.
+However, it may require several years for large areas or volume of contaminated sediments and/or when site characteristics (for example, infrastructure) pose significant logistical challenges.

 Long-term considerations (following remediation work)

-Removal of sediment in dredging operations causes habitat destruction for benthic organisms.
+Removal of sediments in dredging operations causes habitat destruction for benthic organisms.
 Recovery times for benthic communities vary greatly between habitat types, ranging from weeks to years.
 Recovery may be less than one year in areas of high sediment mobility or in the presence of opportunistic species.
-By comparison, in areas where benthic communities are dominated by long-lived species, full recovery may take many years.
+Documentation of recovery may require long-term monitoring of the dredging site.

 Secondary by-products and/or metabolites